Strategy11/formidable-forms/readme.txt

 * New: Add frm_before_entries_table hook to display extar content on the Formidable -> Entries page.
 * New: Add frm_lookup_is_current_user_filter_needed filter to allow the options in a lookup field to be conditionally limited.
 * Enhancement: Allow repeating fields to be excluded from show entry shortcode.
-* Enhancement: Improve field calculations that include fields inside and outside a repeating section
+* Enhancement: Improve calculated fields that include fields both inside and outside a repeating section
 * Enhancement: Add RTL form support for time fields.
 * Enhancement: Conditionally allow int, rather than string, comparison in Lookup fields.
 * Enhancement: Add frm_main_feedback hook to messages shown after draft and edit.